SanderMertens/flecs/docs/Relations.md

 Spaceship.destruct();
 ```

-To customize this behavior, an application can add the `OnDeleteObject` policy to the relationship.
+To customize this behavior, an application can add the `OnDeleteObject` policy to the relation.
 The following examples show how:

 ```c
 ecs_entity_t Likes = ecs_new_id(world);